Xinyuan-Liang/SC-shapes-the-maturation-of-cortical-morphology/README.md

    For the gene analysis (items 10-12), we provide following data.

-   10. The tissue samples in Brainspan dataset belong to dominant regions: tissue_dominant_regions.mat (‘0’ and ‘1’ denote non-dominant and dominant regions.)
+   10. The tissue samples in Brainspan dataset belong to dominant regions: tissue_dominant_regions.mat (‘0’denotes non-dominant regions and‘1’denotes dominant regions.)
    11. Neurodevelopmental processes related genes [7]: neurodev_process.mat
    12. Gene expression information of the neocortex from the Brainspan dataset: Brainspan_neocortex.mat